ErosOlmi/ThinBASIC_On_GitHub/README.md

 ### ThinBASIC

-ThinBASIC is a NASIC Interpreter full of thousands of features and ... fast, very fast!
+ThinBASIC is a BASIC Interpreter full of thousands of features and ... fast, very fast!

 ### About